 Recommended Credit

-Who is eligible for the Sapphire Card?
+Who is eligible for the Chase Sapphire Reserve®?

-If you're considering signing up for the Chase Sapphire Reserve card and becoming a credit card user, you may be wondering if you qualify for card membership.
+If you're considering signing up for the Chase Sapphire Reserve® card and becoming a credit card user, you may be wondering if you qualify for card membership.
 The answer is: it depends.
 According to Chase, three key criteria, including card membership and being a credit card user, will play a role in determining your eligibility for the card.

 Firstly, Chase will examine your credit score.
 If you have a decent credit score, you're more likely to be accepted for card membership as a credit card user.
 Secondly, they'll evaluate your financial history, which includes factors such as your salary, debt levels, and other relevant information.
 Finally, they'll consider your overall relationship with Chase.
 If you have a good track record with Chase as a credit card user, you're more likely to be accepted for card membership.